yavorska/AchillesPackage/README.md

 # AchillesPackage

-Tools for Achilles data analysis in R.
+The package within this repository can be used to analyse shRNA data in R. In particular, the Achilles datasets provided by the Broad Institute.